-Rule 73.
-Under any of the following conditions, gas service may be shut off by the utility: (a) A hazardous condition exists.
-In this instance, gas service may be shut off without prior notification.
+- Rule 73.
+Under any of the following conditions, gas service may be shut off by the utility: - (a) A hazardous condition exists.
+In this instance, gas service may be shut off without prior notification. - (b) A potentially hazardous condition exists.
+In this instance, gas service may be shut off upon implementing the customer notification procedures set forth in R 460.2071 et seq. and R 460.2101 et seq. of the Michigan Administrative Code and in the utility's rate bookafter providing the customer with written notice of shutoff by first class mail at least 10 days before the shutoff is scheduled to occur. - (c) Refusal of required access.
+In this instance, gas service may be shut off upon implementing the customer notification procedures set forth in R 460.2071 et seq. and R 460.2101 et seq. of the Michigan Administrative Code and in the utility's rate bookafter providing the customer with written notice of the shutoff by first class mail at least 10 days before the shutoff is scheduled to occur.

-(b) A potentially hazardous condition exists.
-In this instance, gas service may be shut off after providing the customer with written notice of shutoff by first class mail at least 10 days before the shutoff is scheduled to occur.
+R 460.2374 Customer notification of shutoff of service Rescinded.

-(c) Refusal of required access.
-In this instance, gas service may be shut off after providing the customer with written notice of the shutoff by first class mail at least 10 days before the shutoff is scheduled to occur.
+Rule 74.
+A utility shall include, in its rate book, notification procedures to be utilized in dealing with potentially hazardous conditions and refusal of required access conditions.